SamJ26/csharp-and-dotnet-lectures/lecture_04/lecture.md

 #### Iterators

 - Realized using `yield` statement
-- Movable pointer to any element in the collection
+- An **iterator method** defines how to generate the objects in a sequence

     ```csharp
     static IEnumerable<int> GenerateNumbers()